BleuLlama/z80-machine/rc2014LL/README.md

  - 64 kbytes of RAM
  - 8 kbytes of ROM
  - Boot ROM installed that offers the ability to load from SD card
- - SD interface via console escape sequences
+ - SD interface via console escape sequences (LlamaBDOS)

 The emulation here will be updated when actual hardware is fabricated.
 Until then, consider this a prototype of the finalized hardware